 Are you ready to self quarantine for 30, 60, 90, 120 days?

-Re-posted for your information, given the Ebola virus outbreak:
+Re-posted and updated for your information, given the Plague outbreak:

-Since you won’t know who all is infected, you will need to stay away from everyone outside of your (hopefully healthy) group within your home sphere.
-Therefore in order to be fully prepared, you must have the ability to self quarantine without the need to go out where other (potentially infected) people are.
+Since you won’t know who all is infected, you will need to stay away from everyone outside of your home sphere.
+Therefore in order to be fully prepared, you must have the ability to self quarantine.
+To not go out where other potentially infected people are.
 This includes going to ‘work’, grocery shopping, etc..

 You must have everything that you need already at home.

-During the onset of a pandemic, most people will not fully realize the ramifications and will continue to go about their daily habitual routines – going to work, going to the grocery store, etc. exposing themselves to the potential mortal consequences of exposure.
+During the onset of a pandemic, most people will not fully realize the ramifications.
+They will continue to go about their daily habitual routines of going to work, the grocery store, etc. They will be exposing themselves to the potential mortal consequences of the deadly pandemic.

 During the circumstance when someone within your group becomes infected, that person will have to be quarantined to avoid infecting everyone else.
-If you take in any new members to the group, they should also be quarantined to assure that they are not infected (many viral infections will manifest themselves within a period of 3-5 days, and most within 10-14, Ebola virus potentially up to 21 or longer).
+If you take in any new members to the group, they should also be quarantined to assure that they are not infected.

-Ideally the quarantine area will be a separate building from your own living quarters, such as an outbuilding, garage, empty house, or barn.
-If you choose to offer a room within your home, choose one vented to the outside and without ducting connecting to the rest of the house.
+Ideally the quarantine area will be a separate building from your own living quarters.
+This may be an outbuilding, garage, empty house, or barn.
+If you choose to offer a room within your home, choose one vented to the outside.
+No ducting connecting with the rest of the house.
 Make sure the room has a negative pressure by leaving a window cracked, so the air flows into the room from the remainder of the house and exits through the window.

 The following starter-list of prep items (focused on preps to do with pandemic) should give you some ideas in order to better cope with survival.
 In reality there is much more to consider than this list, but hopefully it will set you off in a direction to begin considering your options…